Configure NAT for threat defense

 Step 6

-Create the rules as explained in the following sections.
+Create the rules as explained in these sections.

 Step 7